redwoodjs/redwoodjs-com-archive/docs/authentication.md

 #### Email link (passwordless sign-in ) in Firebase

-In Firebase Console, you must enable "Email link (passwordless sign-in)" as configuration toggle under the email/password Sign-In Provider.
-When using passwordless email links the authentication occurs in two-steps:
+In Firebase Console, you must enable "Email link (passwordless sign-in)" with the configuration toggle under the email provider.
+The authenticaton sequence for passwordless email links has two steps:

-  - First an email with the link must be generated and sent to the user.
-Either using using firebase's client (web side) sdk [sendSignInLinkToEmail](https://firebase.google.com/docs/reference/js/auth.emailauthprovider#example_2_2), which will generate and send the email to the user on your applications behalf or alternatively, you can generate a link using backend (api side) admin sdk to generate a link, see ["Generate email link for sign-in](https://firebase.google.com/docs/auth/admin/email-action-links#generate_email_link_for_sign-in) but it is then your responsibility to send an email to the user containing the generated link.
+  - First, an email with the link must be generated and sent to the user.
+Either using using firebase client sdk (web side) [sendSignInLinkToEmail](https://firebase.google.com/docs/reference/js/auth.emailauthprovider#example_2_2), which will generate and send the email to the user on your applications behalf or alternatively, generate the link using backend admin sdk (api side), see ["Generate email link for sign-in](https://firebase.google.com/docs/auth/admin/email-action-links#generate_email_link_for_sign-in) but it is then your responsibility to send an email to the user containing the link.

   - Second, authentication is completed when the user is redirected back to the application and the AuthProvider's logIn({emailLink, email, providerId: 'emailLink'}) method is called.